AI Operating Leverage

 Read the AI reality

-We look at where AI is already active inside the company, what has been tried, what is working, what is unclear, and where the founder or leadership team feels pressure, concern, or disappointment.
+We look at where AI is already active, what has been tried, what appears useful, what remains unclear, and where the executive sponsor or leadership team sees pressure, risk, or disappointing results.

 Separate activity from leverage